zio/zio/README.md

 The `IO` error model is simple, consistent, permits both typed errors and termination, and does not violate any laws in the `Functor` hierarchy.

 An `IO[E, A]` value may only raise errors of type `E`.
 These errors are recoverable, and may be caught the `attempt` method.
 The `attempt` method yields a value that cannot possibly fail with any error `E`.
-This rigorous guarantee can be reflected at compile-time by choosing a new error type such as `Nothing` or `Void`, which is possible because `attempt` is polymorphic in the error type of the returned value.
+This rigorous guarantee can be reflected at compile-time by choosing a new error type such as `Nothing`, which is possible because `attempt` is polymorphic in the error type of the returned value.

 Separately from errors of type `E`, a fiber may be terminated for the following reasons:

  * The fiber self-terminated or was interrupted by another fiber.
 The "main" fiber cannot be interrupted because it was not forked from any other fiber.
  * The fiber failed to handle some error of type `E`.
 This can happen only when an `IO.fail` is not handled.
-For values of type `IO[Void, A]`, this type of failure is impossible.
+For values of type `IO[Nothing, A]`, this type of failure is impossible.
  * The fiber has a defect that leads to a non-recoverable error.
 There are only two ways this can happen:
      1. A partial function is passed to a higher-order function such as `map` or `flatMap`.
 For example, `io.map(_ => throw e)`, or `io.flatMap(a => throw e)`.
 The solution to this problem is to not to pass impure functions to purely functional libraries like Scalaz, because doing so leads to violations of laws and destruction of equational reasoning.
      2. Error-throwing code was embedded into some value via `IO.point`, `IO.sync`, etc. For importing partial effects into `IO`, the proper solution is to use a method such as `syncException`, which safely translates exceptions into values.